 Located in Kerobokan in Bali, Batu Belig beach offers the best of both worlds- a multitude of bars and restaurants without the overcrowding of commercialized beaches of Bali.
 A hotspot for surfing, the beach provides a stunning view of the sunset and is ideal for those looking for a relaxing beach holiday.

 Located on the island of Nusa Dua, Geger beach is one of the relatively secluded beaches in Bali.
 The picturesque beach with its golden sands is ideal for a leisurely stroll, while the calm waters make this a great spot for swimming and paddling.
 Local beachfront bars serve multi-cuisine refreshments, where you can enjoy some traditional nasi goreng fried rice as well as cheeseburgers.
-The beach is also home to the Geger Temple, allowing you to get a glimpse of Balinese religion while you unwind.
-For some delicious seafood and beer head onto the Nusa Dua Beach Grill at the southern end.
-St. Regis Bali, Bali National Golf Club and the Mulia Bali Resort have their beachfront here, providing tourists with premium accommodation and a stunning seascape.
+For some delicious seafood and beer head to the Nusa Dua Beach Grill at the southern end.

 One of many surfing spots in Canggu, Berawa beach is closest to Seminyak and is relatively quieter and has the largest lagoon along the Canggu coastline.
 The black sand beach offers sunbeds and parasols to spend the afternoon sunbathing, although is waves are too strong to go swimming.
 The various bars and vendors make this a great spot to unwind from the hustle at this beach in Bali.